PrayujaTeli/Blog/Git.md

 #### Cons: <br/>

 Rebasing doesn't work with pull requests, because you can't see what minor changes someone made.
 Rewriting of history is bad for teamwork!<br/>
 It requires more work when dealing with conflicts.
-Using rebase to keep your feature branch updated requires that you resolve similar conflicts again and again.
+Using rebase to keep your feature branch updated requires that you resolve similar conflicts again and again.<br/>
 While with merging, once you solve the conflicts, you're set.
 You have to resolve the conflict in the order they were created to continue the rebase.<br/>

 #### How to do it<br/>
 Rebase the feature branch onto the master branch using the following commands.<br/>